Member Artists

 His philosophy as an art educator is that all youth deserve access to a high-quality arts education, and that creative inquiry is fundamental to solving the most pressing problems of our future.

 Jamie is the recipient of the William H. Lewis Watercolor award and an Elizabeth Greenshields Foundation fellowship.
 Jamie’s work has been exhibited in the California Bay Area, Canada, Mexico and Japan.
-He currently serves as the Director of the Visual and Performing Arts Pathway at Skyline High School in Oakland.
+He currently works for the Oakland Unified School District as an arts instructional coach.